Loopring/protocols/packages/loopring_v3/DESIGN.md

 }
 ```

-A ring is hashed using pedersen in the sequence given above.
+A ring is hashed using Pedersen in the sequence given above.
 The hash is signed by
 - by the Ring-Matcher using the private key associated with the public key stored in `account[accountID]` with EdDSA
 - by the dual-author private key of orderA with EdDSA
 - by the dual-author private key of orderB with EdDSA